ivan006/Course-Work--Notes/Ivans-Charity/readme.md

 # Ivans-Charity
 All money has been given to the less fortunate.
 Currency is ZAR.
-Total over all time is R5290.
+Total over all time is Rx.

 - 2020-12: 185
 - 2020-11: 400